South Carolina Real Estate Professional License Defense Attorneys

 Defending Your License Before the Real Estate Commission or Appraisers Board Complaint

-Licensed real estate agents and appraisers are bound by regulations and statues set forth by the South Carolina Department of Labor, Licensing, and Regulation (LLR).
+Licensed real estate agents and appraisers are bound by regulations and statutes set forth by the South Carolina Department of Labor, Licensing, and Regulation (LLR).
 Failure to adhere to the regulations and statues as forth by the LLR can result in disciplinary actions.
 Disciplinary actions may be the result of, but are not limited to:

 - Mortgage fraud